 Over the years, 44 mammal species have been observed in Rouge National Urban Park.
-While some sightings are quite rare (a single black bear was spotted in the park in 1991), others are much more common.
+While some sightings are quite rare, others are much more common.
 Here are just a few of the mammal species that call Rouge National Urban Park home.

 Canada’s national animal, look for evidence of beaver activity along the banks of the Little Rouge River.
 Gnawed tree stumps are a sure sign that beavers are at work.
 Beavers can cut down up to 200 trees per year to construct their dams and lodges.
 In areas with shallow water, a dam is used to create a deeper pond that will not freeze to the bottom in winter.
 The pond provides protection from predators and year-round underwater access to their lodge.
 The lodge is where beavers reside, with each lodge housing a single family group consisting of parents, kits and young beavers up to two or three years old.

 Hoary Bat: The hoary bat is the largest bat out of the 8 species found in Ontario.
 They get their name from their frosty white tipped hair resembling hoarfrost.
 These bats normally roost alone in the foliage of trees so they can typically be founded in wooded areas of the park.

 Silver-Haired Bat: Silver-haired bats are black all over with white tipped hairs.
 During summer months, female silver-haired bats appear to migrate farther north than males who stay in the lower great lakes region.
 They usually roost in tree trunk cavities and therefore are found in wooded areas of the park.

 Eastern Small-Footed Bat: The smallest bat in Ontario and rarest in Canada, the eastern small-footed bat is less than 10cm long and weighs 3-7g!
 These bats roost in a variety of habitats including under rucks, in caves, under bridges, in hollow trees and more – you never know when you’ll have the chance to spot one in the park!